AndyFCui/NaturalLanguageProcessing_Intro/README.md

 # NaturalLanguageProcessing_Intro
-This is course of Northeastern University Lecture assignment
+This is course of Northeastern University Lecture assignment.
+- Assignment 1: Sentiment Analysis on Movie Reviews
+- Assignment 2: Text Classification Project with TF-IDF Vectorization

 # As1 Sentiment Analysis on Movie Reviews